software-mansion/react-native-gesture-handler/docs/docs/api/gestures/pinch-gesture.md

 Pinch gestures are used most commonly to change the size of objects or content onscreen.
 For example, map views use pinch gestures to change the zoom level of the map.

-The gesture is implemented using [UIPinchGestureRecognizer](https://developer.apple.com/documentation/uikit/uipinchgesturerecognizer) on iOS and from scratch on Android.

 ## Config

 <BaseEventConfig />